invadelabs/drewwiki/Main_Page.md

 layout: default
 ---

+This is a collection of randomness I've encountered and configured for my Linux desktop, laptop, and servers (Mainly Fedora, Ubuntu, and CentOS).

-Contact info: drew @ readytoinvade.com
+Contact info: drew @ readytoinvade.com ---

 -   [mencoder](mencoder "wikilink") - codecs(x264, lavc, xvid) /
     de-interlace filters / dvd